desmos-labs/desmos/docs/architecture/adr-020-post-ownership-change.md

 // MsgRequestPostOwnerTransfer represent a message used to transfer a post ownership to receiver message MsgRequestPostOwnerTransfer {
-  // Id of the subspace where the post owner transfer will be performed uint64 subspace_id = 1;
+  // Id of the subspace that holds the post which ownership should be transfered uint64 subspace_id = 1;

   // Id of the post which will be transferred